Quantum simulation of thermodynamics in an integrated quantum photonic processor: Introduction

-In this work, we experimentally show \emph{universal, reversible equilibration and Gaussification}, using an integrated quantum photonic processor (see Fig.~\ref{fig:fig2_setup}), i.e., a programmable linear optical interferometer.
+In this work, we experimentally show universal, reversible equilibration and Gaussification, using an integrated quantum photonic processor (see Fig.~\ref{fig:fig2_setup}), i.e., a programmable linear optical interferometer.
 We use the very high degree of control available in integrated photonics to simulate for arbitrary interaction times a large number of randomly chosen quadratic Hamiltonians, including ones that are not restricted to nearest-neighbour coupling.
 We exploit the size of the optical network to implement a set of additional optical transformations that certify that the observed relaxation is due to the internal dynamics of our multi-mode quantum state and not due to interaction with the environment, by undoing the Hamiltonian.
 We find that the single-mode measurements converge to those of a thermal state with a temperature corresponding to the mean photon number, while the overall time evolution can be undone, which certifies universal, reversible Gaussification.
+These results exemplify the advantages of photonics as a platform for quantum simulation \cite{PhotonicQuantumSimulators, BristolQuantumSimulation,Peruzzo,PanSampling, Szameit, PhysRevA.97.062304,PhysRevLett.120.130501}, namely good scaling of decoherence with system size, a high degree of experimental control, and the rapid growth in achievable quantum systems, both measured in the number of optical modes and in the number of photons.
+The fact that photonic quantum interference without explicit photon-photon interactions carries computational hardness, as demonstrated by the hardness of boson sampling \cite{aaronson_computational_2010,lund_boson_2014,hamilton_gaussian_2017} shows that even non-universal photonic processors can perform operations beyond the capabilities of classical devices \cite{PanSampling,zhong_quantum_2020,zhong_phase-programmable_2021,Dhand}.
+The technological contribution of this work is to go a substantial step further and investigate to what extent the newly found levels of control and system size can be exploited for photonic quantum simulation of systems of interest, contributing to placing integrated optical devices in the realm of quantum technological devices \cite{Roadmap,PhotonicQuantumSimulators,Pitsios:2017by,Barz:2015hx,Ma:2014dv} for quantum simulation.